Dog Reactivity on Walks Explained

 Managing Triggers Correctly

-Avoiding everything forever does not teach coping skills.
-At the same time, pushing too close too fast causes setbacks.
+Avoiding everything does not build confidence.
+At the same time, pushing too close too fast creates setbacks.

 Instead, work at a distance where your dog can stay calm.
-As success builds, slowly reduce that distance.
-This approach supports learning without overwhelm.
+Then slowly decrease that distance.

 Staying Calm and Consistent